Eddie Rubin

 Edward Donald Rubin was an American jazz and rock drummer, and composer.
 His repertoire included rock, jazz, pop, R&B, folk, and blues, although he had a preference for jazz drumming.
 Rubin is best known for his performances and recordings during the 1950s, 1960s and 1970s with artists Neil Diamond, Billie Holiday, Dinah Washington, Johnny Rivers, Dexter Gordon, Ornette Coleman, Paul Revere & The Raiders and Don Randi.

 Career

 1960s

-In Los Angeles in early 60s, Rubin performed and recorded with Don Randi, a pianist, keyboard player, and composer who moved to Los Angeles from New York City.
+In Los Angeles in early 60s, Rubin performed and recorded with Don Randi, a pianist and composer who moved to Los Angeles from New York City.
 In 1962 Rubin was working with Randi as a band member of the Don Randi Trio, and together they recorded the album “Last Night.”
 “Last Night” was recorded on December 14, 1962, at Sherry's, a club in Hollywood California, and released in December 1963.
 Rubin also would sometimes perform with Don Randi in Las Vegas.
 In 1963, they played at venues such as the Kon Tiki lounge at The Castaways, a Polynesian themed resort on the Las Vegas Strip.